-A discovery call is the perfect way to see if you & your lead are a good fit to work together.
+A discovery call is a perfect way to see if you & your lead are a good fit to work together.
 This is also a great way to see if they have the content you need (to avoid waiting forever to receive anything), what their expectations are, and what they’re looking for.
 If some people are already confident they will be working with you and just need clarification, you may not want to ask too many questions.
 But the questions in this blog post are crucial if the potential client is either confused, picking between competitors, or didn’t provide you with many details in their inquiry!

 The discovery call is the final step for them before they feel confident in booking with you, and you want to leave a great first impression.
 Show them who’s boss & that they can trust your expertise!

 When I first started my business, I felt like these calls where just to convince them I’m good enough to work with them.. but truth is, they reached out to me because they want to work with me, so that’s already been decided.
 Show your potential client that you’re the expert and that you know your stuff.
 You lead the conversation and show who’s in charge because you will lose the lead if you sound uncertain or if it sounds like a tacky sales call.
 Start with off “Thank you for getting on a call with me!
 I would love to hear more about your business vision to help see if we’re a good fit to work together.”